Helping people combat choice paralysis & plan their free time efficiently

 Consider adding a map view for pins.

-For example, let's say a user just had dinner somewhere our app suggested and they decide to go for dessert.
-With a map view, they could look in the area of the pin they visited and find the closest dessert place they've pinned themselves, which could be quicker than using the idea generator.
+For example, let's say a user has dinner somewhere and decides to go for dessert.
+With a map view, they could look in the area of the restaurant they visited and find the closest dessert place themselves, which could be quicker than using the idea generator.

 Learnings